Sep 7 | 12:00 pm to 1:00 pm

 Presented by: Andrea Vedolin (London School of Economics)

 Uncertainty about the future path of interest rates is associated with a significant slowing of future economic activity both at the aggregate and firm level.
 Using a large data set on firms’ interest rate swap usage, we find that 1) interest rate risk management helps firms attenuate the adverse effects of interest rate uncertainty on investment and 2) there are significant cross-sectional differences in swap usage according to asset and financing risk.
+To interpret these findings, we develop a dynamic model of corporate interest rate risk management in the presence of investment and financing frictions.

 Sep 8 | 3:45 pm to 4:00 pm